siberianfox/tinygwiki/TinyG-Command-Line.md

 **The rest of this page covers things that are common to both text and JSON operation.**

 ## Names and Tokens
 Names are short mnemonic tokens that can be 1 to 5 characters in length.
-Axis and motor tokens are typically 3 characters in length including their axis or motor prefix; Non-axis and non-motor (general) tokens are 2 to 5 characters.
+Axis and motor tokens are typically 3 length including their axis or motor prefix; Non-axis and non-motor (general) tokens are 2 to 5 characters.

 Tokens are case insensitive and can only contain alphanumeric characters.
 See [TinyG Configuration](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration) for a complete list of the tokens used for settings.
 Some examples are provided below:

 	Token | as Text | as JSON | Description
 	------|---------|---------|--------------